jankazil/hrrr-data/README.md

 2. **Extract from a single GRIB2 file** using `hrrr-extract-sfc-vars` when you already have a GRIB2 file available locally and only want to extract a selected set of variables for analysis.

-3. **Work with the outputs** in standard netCDF format using your preferred scientific Python libraries (`xarray`, `netCDF4`, etc.), or integrate them into downstream machine learning and analytics workflows.
+3. **Work with the outputs** in standard netCDF format using your preferred scientific Python libraries (`xarray`, `netCDF4`, etc.), integrate them into downstream machine learning and analytics workflows, or plot the data using `hrrr-plot-singlelevel-conus`.

 **Note:** For the conversion from GRIB2 to netCDF, the tool `ncl_convert2nc` needs to be available in the system PATH.